 Burnside worked with Con Cast Pipe to ensure that the Barefoot Box Culvert™ design could be precast, integrating all of the required specifications relating to structural integrity of the precast concrete box units and cut-off walls.
 The box units were designed according to OPSS 1821 and CSA S6 (CHBDC).
 The five pieces of 3658mm x 1829mm box units and two precast concrete cut-off walls were manufactured to CSA A23.4 – each box unit was 2.0m in length.
 The installation contractor, Drexler Construction Limited, was responsible for the removal of the existing structure, the installation of the new precast concrete culvert and the construction of the cast-in-place distribution slab that was required due the very low cover over the culvert.

 Based on the sensitivity of the site and headwater system that supports Brook Trout, it was important to replicate the form and function of the watercourse as well as the existing conditions.
 Burnside proposed the 3658mm x 1829mm precast concrete box culvert that was designed to promote groundwater input through strategically placed perforations in the bottom slab of the box units.
 The Barefoot Box Culvert™ incorporates unique design characteristics such as the preformed holes in the bottom slab of the box units for groundwater discharge as well as strategically placed river stone simulating natural substrate, accommodating a meandering low flow channel within the structure.
-The plan view below illustrates the strategic placement of preformed holes to promote groundwater upwelling.

 The profile below illustrates the comparison between the Barefoot Box Culvert™ and a typical open bottom culvert with footings.
 Based on the design comparison we note the following observations: